 Minimize your lawn by incorporating different purpose areas such as patios and rock gardens.
-Use various shapes and colours of rocks and gravels combined with drought resistant shrubs, flowers and evergreens to create interest.
+Use various shapes and colours of rocks and gravel combined with drought-resistant shrubs, flowers and evergreens to create interest.

-Evergreens along the north and west side of your home provide shelter against winter winds.
-Deciduous trees on the south side shade your home in the summer while still letting the sun shine in during the winter.
+Evergreens along the north and west sides of your home provide shelter against winter winds.
+Deciduous trees on the south side shade your home in the summer while still letting the sunshine in during the winter.

 More than half of the water applied to lawns and gardens can be lost to evaporation and run-off due to over-watering.